 Bicep Tenodesis

-Biceps tenodesis is a surgical procedure used to treat biceps tendonitis, which is also known as a biceps tendon tear.
+Biceps tenodesis is a surgical procedure used to treat biceps tendonitis, also known as a biceps tendon tear.
 This procedure is recommended for people with biceps tendonitis who experience shoulder pain caused by inflammation that did not improve through non-surgical treatment.
-It is also recommended to people who need to regain strength and mobility in their shoulder after a biceps tendon tear.
-The procedure itself involves removing the damaged portions of the biceps tendon and reattaching it.
+It is also recommended for people who need to regain strength and mobility in their shoulder after a biceps tendon tear.
+The procedure involves removing and reattaching the biceps tendon’s damaged portions.

 Biceps tenodesis is a surgical procedure used to treat biceps tendonitis of the shoulder.